This guide will walk you through every step of basement organization. It will answer all your questions, so be ready to get organized!

 The first step is to make some decisions.
 Write down your goals and keep track of your progress in the Take Action Printables binder.
 You can even set reminders so you organizer your basement once a year.

 What do you store in your basement?
 Decide the Function

 Decide the purpose and function of your basement.
 Do you want this to be a family room, where your family spends time together?
-Or will it be an organized storage area?
+Or will it be an organized long term storage area?

 Set the goal and go for it.
 This one decision will motivate and drive you as you work through the piles of stuff.
 It will also keep you focused.
 It’s easy to become overwhelmed, so keep your goal in mind.

 Next, create sections of the basement and work your way around them.